spraakbanken/sparv/docs/developers-guide/utilities.md

 ### pos_to_upos()

-Map POS tags to Universal Dependency POS tags.
+Map part-of-speech tags to Universal Dependency part-of-speech tags.
 This function only works if there is a conversion function in `util.tagsets.pos_to_upos` for the specified language and tag set.

 **Parameters**: